Performance of the agricultural sector

 Over the long-term, the volume of agricultural labour has been in steep and steady decline

-The reduction in the volume of non-salaried labour was more pronounced than for salaried labour at the level of the EU as a whole (-3.2 % per year on average compared with -0.3 % per year).
-There were higher levels of salaried labour input in Ireland (+5.4 % per year on average), Luxembourg (+3.7 % per year on average), Austria (+2.6 % per year on average), Denmark (+1.9 % per year on average) and Poland (+1.9 % per year on average) among others, but sharp declines in Slovakia (-5.7 % per year on average), Greece and Romania (both -3.6 % per year) and Czechia (-3.0 % per year on average) and Romania (-3.0 % per year on average).
+The contraction in the total work input from non-salaried labour between 2005 and 2020 was more pronounced than for salaried labour at the level of the EU as a whole (-3.1 % per year on average compared with -0.4 % per year).
+There were higher levels of salaried labour input in Ireland (+4.3 % per year on average), Luxembourg (+3.7 % per year on average), Austria (+2.6 % per year on average), Denmark (+1.9 % per year on average) and Poland (+1.9 % per year on average) among others, but sharp declines in Slovakia (-4.9 % per year on average), Greece (-3.6 % per year on average), Czechia (-3.0 % per year on average) and Romania (-3.0 % per year on average).

 Source data for tables and graphs